 Peter has represented many clients in FINRA arbitrations and has tried FINRA cases to successful conclusions.
-He also serves as an NASD arbitrator.
+He also serves as an FINRA arbitrator.

 He is a frequent lecturer and author on securities matters, having written hundreds of articles and papers, including co-authoring the Securities Litigation chapter in the definitive Massachusetts Continuing Legal Education publication, Business Torts in Massachusetts (2003).
+He has been an Adjunct Professor of Securities Litigation at the Maine Law School.
 He speaks at many institutional investor and securities industry forums, and is frequently quoted in the press.

 After law school, he served as law clerk to the Honorable A. J. Connor (D-NH) and the Honorable Frank M. Coffin, US Court of Appeals for the First Circuit.